 Most have a degree in business, finance, economics or something similar and secure permanent roles through internships or graduate programmes.
 Depending on the market that they operate in, they also need to sit additional exams in order to obtain the relevant license.

 Browse investment banker jobs

 Average estimated salary: 131,602 CHF ($131,805)

-Doctors treat illnesses, acute clinical conditions and injuries, and conduct routine check-ups on patients at hospitals and private clinics.
-Doctor salaries have increased in recent years, partly as a result of rising health insurance costs in Switzerland.
+Physicians treat illnesses, acute clinical conditions and injuries, and conduct routine check-ups on patients at hospitals and private clinics.
+Physician salaries have increased in recent years, partly as a result of rising health insurance costs in Switzerland.

 In terms of education, all doctors need to attend medical school before they can legally obtain a licence to practice; they then need to choose a specialism and undergo further training in that field.
 Some areas of medicine, such as surgery, cardiology, and emergency medicine, pay far higher salaries than others.